Mauricio Dubon Player Props: Astros vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is eighth in MLB with a collective 9.4 strikeouts per nine innings.
+- The Phillies pitching staff ranks 10th in the league with a collective 9.4 strikeouts per nine innings.

-- The Phillies have the 18th-ranked team ERA across all league pitching staffs (4.46).
+- The Phillies' 4.33 team ERA ranks 15th among all league pitching staffs.

-- The Phillies allow the ninth-fewest home runs in baseball (26 total, one per game).
+- Phillies pitchers combine to surrender 27 home runs (one per game), the ninth-fewest in baseball.

-- Wheeler (2-1) takes the mound for the Phillies in his sixth start of the season.
-He has a 4.72 ERA in 26 2/3 innings pitched, with 34 strikeouts.
+- Falter gets the start for the Phillies, his sixth of the season.
+He is 0-4 with a 4.50 ERA and 19 strikeouts in 28 2/3 innings pitched.

-- In his last appearance on Sunday, the righty threw six innings against the Colorado Rockies, giving up three earned runs while surrendering three hits.
+- His last appearance was on Tuesday against the Seattle Mariners, when the lefty threw six innings, surrendering three earned runs while allowing six hits.

-- The 32-year-old has put up an ERA of 4.72, with 11.5 strikeouts per nine innings, in five games this season.
-Opposing hitters have a .252 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.